-The Real Housewives Of Potomac Recap: A Frosty Reunion
+The Real Housewives of Potomac Recap: A Frosty Reunion

 Who let them all out there like this?

 Candiace looks like she was involved in a terrible pleating accident on the way to the studio.
 Monique has PREGNANCY.
-CUT-OUTS. with nude rope accents.
-How are you getting dressed and say “This neck and shoulder embellishment that looks like I wrapped myself in thin knockwurst is really setting my look off”?
+CUTOUTS. with nude rope accents.
+How are you getting dressed and say, “This neck and shoulder embellishment that looks like I wrapped myself in thin knockwurst is really setting my look off”?
 Karen looks like she’s on an episode of Say Yes to the Dress episode called “Flirty over Fifty!”
 Gizelle’s outfit looks like she’s a model on a “Real Woman” challenge on Project Runway and Michael Kors would call it “an emerald snooze.”
 Ashley and Robyn are both wearing outfits that look like Beyoncé on the red carpet in 2015 costumes that came in a plastic bag that said “DESTINY’S BABY FORMATION GIRLFRIEND GLITTER GOWN.”

 This is Candiace’s first reunion and she’s been practicing all her lines backstage and drops them whenever someone looks at her, regardless of whether it makes sense.
 Monique is five months pregnant and she’s not a lazy mom!
 Ashley just turned 30 and went to Bhutan for a meditation trip and did an alcohol cleanse with Michael.
 Michael must have hated that.
 Robyn has short hair now!
 Andy is matte and ready to get into it.